anyars-encarta/tooltip/README.md

 Tooltip is a basic app developed to showcase the use tooltips.
 Created with React and Vite.
 When a user hovers on an element, a tooltip appears.

 Tooltip is a basic app developed to showcase the use tooltips.
-Created with Currently, two official plugins are available:
+Created Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh